I think you can tell by now which option won out. But if you were in the minority who prefer this recipe plain, feel free to omit the chips.

 For best results, use a ‘conventional’ peanut butter spread that contains an oil like vegetable oil or palm oil that emulsifies the peanut butter to prevent it from separating.
 You can use a ‘natural’ product like Skippy Natural or Justin’s as long as it contains that added oil.
 I typically use Skippy for baking.

-Avoid using a natural peanut butter product that only containers ground peanuts.
+Avoid using a natural peanut butter product that only contains ground peanuts.
 They simply won’t work well for baking.

 How to tell when cookies are done baking?